-- 1 (E) expertise in credit and contract 2 protocols; (F) adequate resources to perform and fulfill 3 the required functions and responsibilities; and (G) the absence of a conflict of interest and inappropriate bias for or against potential 6 bidders or the affected electric utilities.
-7 8 (3) The Agency shall provide affected utilities 9 and other interested parties with the lists of 10 qualified experts or expert consulting 11 identified through the request for qualifications 12 processes that are under consideration to develop the 13 procurement plans and to serve as the procurement 14 administrator.
-The Agency shall also provide each 15 qualified expert's or expert consulting firm's 16 response to the request for qualifications.
-17 information provided under this subparagraph shall also be provided to the Commission.
-The Agency may 18 19 provide by rule for fees associated with supplying the information to utilities and other interested parties.
-20 21 These parties shall, within 5 business days, notify the 22 Agency in writing if they object to any experts or - (A) failure to satisfy qualification criteria;
+- (E) expertise in credit and contract protocols; - (F) adequate resources to perform and fulfill the required functions and responsibilities; and - (G) the absence of a conflict of interest and inappropriate bias for or against potential bidders or the affected electric utilities. - (3) The Agency shall provide affected utilities and other interested parties with the lists of qualified experts or expert consulting firms identified through the request for qualifications processes that are under consideration to develop the procurement plans and to serve as the procurement administrator.
+The Agency shall also provide each qualified expert's or expert consulting firm's response to the request for qualifications. information provided under this subparagraph shall also be provided to the Commission.
+The Agency may provide by rule for fees associated with supplying the information to utilities and other interested parties.
+These parties shall, within 5 business days, notify the Agency in writing if they object to any experts or expert consulting firms on the lists.
+Objections shall be based on: - (A) failure to satisfy qualification criteria; - (B) identification of a conflict of interest;